 Motivated undergrads who are would like to learn more about getting involved in research should send me an email.

 I've worked with many excellent undergrad and masters students at UW.
 Most recently, I have worked with students in CSE:

 Early in my PhD, I led an HCDE Directed Research Group with undergrad and masters students from HCDE and CSE rotating in and out of the team over several quarters:

-I have also mentored high school students in computer science competitions (see my CV for more info).
+I have also mentored high school students in computer science competitions.